Early acquisition due to hardship

 - to avoid substantial reduction in income.

-Proof of hardship - corporation
+Proof of hardship - for corporations

 If the owner is a corporation, then the corporations must be able to meet one element from each of the two categories below to demonstrate hardship.

-- unable to sell the land or
+- unable to sell the property or

-- It’s necessary for the corporation to sell all or any part of the land without delay because of any one of the following reasons for an individual who holds at least 20% of shares in the corporation:
+- It’s necessary for the corporation to sell all or any part of the property without delay because of any one of the following reasons for an individual who holds at least 20% of shares in the corporation:

 - a pressing personal reason